polimi-cmls-22/group10-hw-Juce-AKGigi/README.md

 ## Plug-in Usage and Compatibility
 ---
-To use the plug-in, please open BlobDrive.jucer with Visual Studio or Xcode (make sure that the Source and Resources folders are present, otherwise add them manually) and build the plug-in.
+To use the plug-in, please open BlobDrive.jucer with Visual Studio or Xcode (make sure that the Source and Resources folders are present, otherwise add them manually; moreover the Juce DSP module must be ticked in the .jucer file) and build the plug-in.
-We recommend the use of the DAW Reaper for best plug-in performance, but we also tested it with other DAWs (FL Studio, Logic, Garage Band).
+We tested it with DAWs such as Reaper, FL Studio, Logic, Garage Band, Ableton, without encountering any major issue.
+Let us know if you find any kind of bug with other frameworks.
 Once you have built it, we also recommend to move it the in your system file folder.

 ## Group Components